 Similar to a tunnel, the planned undercrossing extension will be approximately 80 feet long, and will run under three Union Pacific Railroad (UPRR) tracks.
 In conjunction with the planned underpass extension, an open-air ramp of approximately 250 feet long will connect Brokaw Road to the tunnel structure.

-The construction of the undercrossing lasted four days, and included stopping rail service on three tracks, cutting about 200 feet of railway, and excavation.
-The cut-and-cover construction utilizes precast concrete box culvert units that were set in place to create the floor, walls, and ceiling of the tunnel.
+The major excavation portion of the project lasted four days, and included stopping rail service on three tracks, cutting about 200 feet of railway, and excavation.
+The cut-and-cover construction utilizeds precast concrete box units that were set in place to create the floor, walls, and ceiling of the tunnel.
 Click to view the printer-friendly project Fact Sheet in English Spanish Chinese Vietnamese Portuguese and Tagalog.

 Below is an aerial photograph of the Santa Clara train station and construction area.

 Construction of the underpass took place around the clock over Thanksgiving weekend: the night of Wednesday, November 23 through 4am on Monday, November 28.
 Construction of the ramp extension will begin in November 2016.
 Finishes to the undercrossing and the ramp itself will be completed and open to the public in Summer 2017.